LotteCMD/Getting-and-Cleaning-Data-Course-Project/README.md

   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This Github repository contains the following files
-  1. run_analysis.R: The R script with the code for the data transformations.
+  1. run_analysis.R: The R script with the code for the data transformations, according to the above steps.
   2. tidyData.txt: The tidy data set, as a separate text file.
 This is the final data set as a result of run_analysis.R
   3. CodeBook.md: The code book which describes the variables, the data, and transformations used to get from the raw data file to the tidy data set.